 - You can pre-build a part of the dictionary step by step.
-These pre-saved values are called the context. - As soon as an event happens which is a dictionary too it is merged together with the context to an event dict and logged out. - To keep as much order of the keys as possible, an collections.
-OrderedDict is used for the context by default - The recommended way of binding values is the one in these examples: creating new loggers with a new context.
+These pre-saved values are called the context. - As soon as an event happens which is a dictionary too it is merged together with the context to an event dict and logged out. - If you don't like the concept of pre-building a context: just don't!
+Convenient key-value-based logging is great to have on its own. - To keep as much order of the keys as possible, an collections.
+OrderedDict is used for the context by default. - The recommended way of binding values is the one in these examples: creating new loggers with a new context.
 If you're okay with giving up immutable local state for convenience, you can also use thread/greenlet local storage for the context.